 Simplified tax regime

-An optional simplified tax regime is available for micro-firms and small businesses, which prescribes payment of one of the following taxes: unified tax payment (UTP), unified land tax (ULT), or fixed tax for certain types of entrepreneurs.
-For these taxpayers, the UTP, ULT, or fixed tax replaces the CIT, value-added tax (VAT), water-use tax, IDT (see Local income taxes below), property tax, and other local taxes and duties.
+An optional simplified tax regime is available for all legal entities with annual turnover less than UZS 1 billion, which prescribes payment of one of the following taxes: unified tax payment (UTP), unified land tax (ULT), or fixed tax for certain types of entrepreneurs.
+For these taxpayers, the UTP, ULT, or fixed tax replaces the CIT, VAT, and certain other local taxes and duties.

 Excise and customs duties remain applicable for this group of taxpayers (unless a specific exemption applies).
-However, micro-firms and small businesses producing excise-liable goods or engaged in subsurface extraction may not opt for the UTP regime.
+However, legal entities producing excise-liable goods or engaged in subsurface extraction cannot opt for the UTP regime.

 ULT is payable by agriculture companies, and the rate is 0.95% of normative value of agricultural land.